Richard Eckersley (footballer): Toronto FC

 It was announced on 15 April 2011 that he would be moving to Major League Soccer side Toronto FC on loan until January 2012.
 The move found the defender again paired with Toronto's current Director of Player Development Paul Mariner, who served as Plymouth's manager during the defender's stint with the club.
 Eckersley made his debut for Toronto on 23 April 2011 in a 1–1 home draw against Columbus Crew as a second half sub for Javier Martina.
-Due to the season-ending injury to Adrian Cann and long term injury of Dicoy Williams, Coach Aron Winter was forced to use Eckerley in the centre of defence in early July and was extremely impressive in two consecutive victories over Vancouver Whitecaps.
+Due to the season-ending injury to Adrian Cann and long term injury of Dicoy Williams, Coach Aron Winter was forced to use Eckerley in the centre of defence in early July and was extremely impressive in two consecutive victories over Vancouver Whitecaps FC.
 In his first season at the club Eckersley helped Toronto win the Canadian Championship, starting both legs of the final against Vancouver Whitecaps FC, winning 3-2 on aggregate.

 On 25 January 2012, Burnley announced the cancellation of Eckersley's contract by mutual consent, allowing him to make a permanent move to Toronto FC.
 Toronto FC announced his permanent move to the club on 26 January 2012.
-Eckersley's first game after signing for the club on a permanent basis came in the opening game of the season, where he made his first start, in a 3–1 loss against Seattle Sounders on 17 March 2012.
+Eckersley's first game after signing for the club on a permanent basis came in the opening game of the season, where he made his first start, in a 3–1 loss against Seattle Sounders FC on 17 March 2012.
 Eckersley then provided an assist for Ryan Johnson to score the only goal for Toronto, as they lost 2–1 against Sporting Kansas City.
 For the second time running, Eckersley established himself in the right–back position, though played in the centre–back with Darren O'Dea and helped Toronto to another Canadian Championship later that season.

 In the 2013, Eckersley started well at the start of the season until he injured his hamstring against FC Dallas, on 6 April 2013 while celebrating a late goal by teammate Darel Russell, in the 90th minute, that tied the game.
 After missing nine games with the club as a result of the injury, the club stated on 29 May 2013 that the fullback had re-torn the muscle in training, and his return would be delayed.
 After spending two months on the sidelines, Eckersley made his return to training on 10 July 2013 and made his first team return four days later, in a 1–0 loss against Sporting Kansas City.
 As a result of these injuries, he was limited to only 16 league appearances in 2013.
 At the end of the season, Eckersley was expected to leave the club.